SocialGouv/streaming-file-encryption/README.md

 Two keys are derived using `HKDF-SHA512`:

-One is for AES, using the main secret, the context and the salt `S`, giving an output key of 32 bytes (256 bits).
+One is for encryption, using the main secret, the context and the salt `S`, giving an output key of 32 bytes (256 bits).

 One is for HMAC, using the main secret, the context and a salt `S + 1` (little